UCLComputerScience/COMP0016_2020_21_Team19/site/content/hci.md

   </button>
 </div>

 After receiving early feedback from the user on each of the page designs, we proceeded to iterate on and create a series of more detailed editions of each of the most popular earlier designs.
 We then presented these subsequent iterations to our users for feedback – identifying which of the designs that the users liked the most (highlighted in green) for each of the pages and why.
 For the feedback form, users preferred multiple answer types compared to just Likert scales, as it allowed for a wider range of feedback to be gathered.
-For the teacher dashboard, the graph received positive feedback as a good way to quickly visualise student performance.
+For the surveyor dashboard, the graph received positive feedback as a good way to quickly visualise respondent performance.

 <div id="carouselSketchesImproved" class="carousel carousel-dark slide mb-3" data-bs-ride="carousel">
   <div class="carousel-indicators" style="bottom:-30px">